aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 ## Resource `PendingFeatures`

-This resource holds the feature vec updates received in the current epoch.
-On epoch change, the updates take effect and this buffer is cleared.
+This resource holds the feature vec updates received in the current epoch.<br/> On epoch change, the updates take effect and this buffer is cleared.

 <pre><code>struct PendingFeatures has key<br/></code></pre>